kakulukia/django-default-project/README.md

  project and automatically using em without the need to remember to activate "<project_name>.settings.whatever" (influenced by the really cool TwoScoops of Django)

- Django-secrets will keep your secrets really secret and help you with your deployment so that you anly need to initialize your secret environment variables.
+ Django-secrets will keep your secrets really secret and help you with your deployment so that you only need to initialize your secret environment variables.
 Also works super easy with i.e. Travis CI.

  Django-axes is not working under 1.11, but i kept it anyways, hoping the functionality will return. :)